Sedalia, Missouri, November 1895

 By the time Strap hit the center of town, it was like a whole different place.
 The doors to the pool halls and honkytonks were thrown wide open, lights glowing and sounds of piano music filtering onto the street.

-Without too much trouble, he found the Maple Leaf and went inside.
-The smoke was thick as fog.
+Without too much trouble, he found the Maple Leaf Club and went inside.
+The place was packed, the smoke as thick as fog.
+The crowd was mostly Negroes and a few whites, mingling together as if there was nothing strange about it.
 He headed across the room, past the pool and gaming tables, on his way to the bar stretched along the back wall.
 The colored bartender was sloshing a wet rag across the counter.
 He looked up and, seeing Strap, tossed it aside.

 “What’ll you have?”